By Sarine Arslanian, Epicure & Culture Contributor

 According to the survey, two thirds of travelers with disabilities encounter difficulties on their trips.
 For example, they experience cramped seating areas and narrow aisles on planes, and long distances between gates in airports.
 Travelers with disabilities also have to deal with a lack of space between tables and difficult entry doors and steps in restaurants.
 They may also end up in a hotel with unsuitable bedrooms, heavy doors and inaccessible shower facilities.

 In the US, the Americans with Disabilities Act regulates accessibility standards and requirements in public and private spaces.
 It also prohibits discrimination based on disability.
 The law was enacted in 1990 and the progress that has been made since is quite significant, but there remains a long way to go.

 Technology plays a crucial role in making travel accessible for people with disabilities.
 Travelers can use the internet to book trips that suit their needs and requirements, look for accessible facilities and ask for travel assistance.
 According to Sharon Rosenblatt, an accessibility professional who advocates for inclusive technology, having apps which feature technical accessibility can make the difference in terms of retaining or losing customers.

-The following travel apps, platforms and devices make traveling with a disability easier and safer, while guaranteeing users a meaningful and fun-packed experience.
+The following travel apps, platforms and devices make traveling with a disability easier and safer, while guaranteeing users a meaningful travel adventure and fun-packed experience.